 How can I access the information you hold about me?

 If you wish to have access to your records, you would complete a records request form, where we confirm your identity and consent for the information to be released.
-If you have accessed counselling through the IAPT NHS service then a request to Hertfordshire primary care trust, for more information please click here.
+If you have accessed counselling through the IAPT NHS service then you can send a request to Hertfordshire primary care trust.

 For a full list of all your rights under the General Data Protection Regulation please visit the Information Commissioner’s Office website.